-Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification If it is determined that the development will trigger Significant Impacts 4.2-40 or 4.2-41, then prior to the issuance of the certificates of occupancy for the development, the Port, Port tenant, or applicant, as appropriate, shall widen E Street between F Street and Bay Boulevard to a four-lane Class I Collector, or secure such construction to the satisfaction of the City Engineer shall implement a similar measure(s) that would reduce Significant Impact 4.2-24 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3.
-As a condition of project approval, the Applicant shall, prior to issuance of the first building permit, provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
-The additional roadway capacity would facilitate the flow of project traffic.
-Also, the widening of this segment of E Street would facilitate the flow of project traffic on Bay Boulevard between E Street to F Street, or shall implement a similar measure(s) that would reduce Significant Impact 4.2-24 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3.
-This mitigation would reduce Significant Impacts 4.2-40 and 4.2-41 to below a level of significance.
+Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 4.2-38, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
+The analysis shall compare Existing to Existing Plus Project conditions, where Existing conditions represents the year in which the project specific analysis is conducted.
+If it is determined that the development will trigger Significant Impact 4.2-38, then prior to the issuance of the first certificate of occupancy for the development, the Port, Port tenants, or applicant, as appropriate, shall construct E Street from the RCC Driveway to Bay Boulevard as a two-lane Class III Collector, or shall implement a similar measure(s) that would reduce Significant Impact 4.2-38 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3, and to the satisfaction of the Port.
+The Port shall consult with the City Engineer prior to its final decision.
+As a condition of project approval, the Applicant, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
+This mitigation would reduce Significant Impact 4.2-38 to below a level of significance.
 The applicant responsible for constructing the improvement may be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
 Credits and reimbursements would be subject to verification that the improvement is included in the BFDIF as well as available funding.
-Applies to Significant Impacts 4.2-40 and 4.2-41.
-MM 4.2-27 Prior to the issuance of certificates of occupancy for any development in Phase IV, As part of the development application, the Port, Port Tenant, or Applicant City Engineer Port or City depending on the
+Applies to Significant Impact 4.2-38. the impact and the first Certificate of Occupancy